Tempering (metallurgy): Blacksmithing

 Tempering was originally a process used and developed by blacksmiths (forgers of iron).
 The process was most likely developed by the Hittites of Anatolia (modern-day Turkey), in the twelfth or eleventh century BC.
 Without knowledge of metallurgy, tempering was originally devised through a trial-and-error method.

-Because few methods of precisely measuring temperature existed until modern times, temperature was usually judged by watching the tempering colors of the metal.
+Because few methods of precisely measuring temperature existed until modern times, the temperature was usually judged by watching the tempering colors of the metal.
 Tempering often consisted of heating above a charcoal or coal forge, or by fire, so holding the work at exactly the right temperature for the correct amount of time was usually not possible.
-Tempering was usually performed by slowly, evenly overheating the metal, as judged by the color, and then immediately cooling, either in open air or by immersing in water.
+Tempering was usually performed by slowly, evenly overheating the metal, as judged by the color, and then immediately cooling, either in open air or by immersing it in water.
 This produced much the same effect as heating at the proper temperature for the right amount of time, and avoided embrittlement by tempering within a short time period.
 However, although tempering-color guides exist, this method of tempering usually requires a good amount of practice to perfect, because the final outcome depends on many factors, including the composition of the steel, the speed at which it was heated, the type of heat source (oxidizing or carburizing), the cooling rate, oil films or impurities on the surface, and many other circumstances which vary from smith to smith or even from job to job.
 The thickness of the steel also plays a role.
 With thicker items, it becomes easier to heat only the surface to the right temperature, before the heat can penetrate through.
 However, very thick items may not be able to harden all the way through during quenching.

 Tempering colors

 If steel has been freshly ground, sanded, or polished, it will form an oxide layer on its surface when heated.
 As the temperature of the steel is increased, the thickness of the iron oxide will also increase.
 Although iron oxide is not normally transparent, such thin layers do allow light to pass through, reflecting off both the upper and lower surfaces of the layer.
 This causes a phenomenon called thin-film interference, which produces colors on the surface.
-As the thickness of this layer increases with temperature, it causes the colors to change from a very light yellow, to brown, then purple, then blue.
-These colors appear at very precise temperatures, and provide the blacksmith with a very accurate gauge for measuring the temperature.
+As the thickness of this layer increases with temperature, it causes the colors to change from a very light yellow, to brown, to purple, and then to blue.
+These colors appear at very precise temperatures and provide the blacksmith with a very accurate gauge for measuring the temperature.
 The various colors, their corresponding temperatures, and some of their uses are: